codingforpleasure/customized-workspace/Ubuntu/useful-resources/flask.md

 ## Resolving the issue OSError: [Errno 98] Address already in use

-You can easily resolve this by first look into the stack trace, you will see there is:
+You can easily resolve this by first look into the stacktrace, you will see there is (in file `serving.py`):
 ```python
 s.bind(server_address)
 ```
-you can set there a breakpoint and see the `('127.0.0.1', 5000)`, which means **port 5000** was already got taken by another process on your local workstation.
+you can set a breakpoint and debug and see the port number `('127.0.0.1', 5000)`, which means **port 5000** was already got taken by another process on your local workstation.